-The perceived creditworthiness of the Corporation and the changes in any credit rating of the Fixed Rate Notes or the Floating Rate Notes may affect not only the market price or value and the liquidity of those notes but also the cost at which the Corporation can access the capital or credit markets, public or private.
-The Corporation received credit ratings in connection with the issuance of the Fixed Rate Notes and the Floating Rate Notes.
+Changes in the perceived creditworthiness of the Corporation and in the credit rating of the Senior Unsecured Notes may affect not only the market price or value and the liquidity of those notes but also the cost at which the Corporation can access the capital or credit markets, public or private.
+The Corporation received credit ratings in connection with the issuance of each series of Senior Unsecured Notes.
 Credit ratings are generally evaluated and determined by independent third parties and may be impacted by events outside of the Corporation's control as well as any other significant decisions made by it, including the entering into of any transaction.
 Credit rating agencies perform independent analysis when assigning credit ratings and such analysis includes a number of criteria, including, but not limited to, various financial tests, business composition and market and operational risks.
-The criteria applicable to various industry sectors and credit ratings are continually reviewed by credit rating agencies and are therefore subject to change from time to time.
-There is no assurance that any credit rating assigned to the Fixed Rate Notes or the Floating Rate Notes will remain in effect for any given period of time or that any rating will not be lowered or withdrawn entirely by the relevant rating agency.
-Any actual or anticipated lowering or withdrawal of such rating could have a material adverse effect not only on the market value of those notes but also on the market perceptions of the Corporation in general or its business and financial results.
+The criteria applicable to various industry sectors and credit ratings are continually reviewed by credit rating assigned to the Senior Unsecured Notes will remain in effect for any given period of time or that any rating will not be lowered or withdrawn entirely by the relevant rating agency.
+Any actual or anticipated lowering or withdrawal of a credit rating could have a material adverse effect not only on the market value of those notes but also on the market perceptions of the Corporation in general or its business and financial results.